WHO WE ARE

 Since its conception Broadleaf has engaged over 50 emerging, diverse, and socially conscious artists.
 In 2016, Broadleaf Theatre produced Bite-Sized at the Toronto Fringe, which featured 18 plays in 60 minutes, each exploring environmental topics from a Canadian perspective.

-- Broadleaf Theatre is a company-in-residence this year at Theatre Passe Muraille.
+Broadleaf Theatre is a company-in-residence this year at Theatre Passe Muraille.
 We will be continuing development on The Chemical Valley Project as part of Theatre Passe Muraille's BUZZ Series 2018.
-We are pleased to be presented alongside Pencil Kit Productions' CHICHO.
+We are pleased to be presented alongside Assist-Ed and Pencil Kit Productions' CHICHO.

-- We're developing a Theatre-for-Young-Audiences version of our 2016 Fringe show Bite-Sized, with a focus on water.
+In Spring 2018, Broadleaf will be developing a Theatre-for-Young-Audiences version of our 2016 Fringe show Bite-Sized, with a focus on Ontario water.

 HELP MAKE OUR ART HAPPEN.